thisisjab/minichat-django/README.md

 # minichat

-This is a minimal chatting app created by django and channels.
+Welcome to minichat - a minimal chatting app created using Django and Channels.

-**IMPORTANT:** This was only meant to be a fun project just to get to know django channels.
-I decided what models I needed in less than five minutes back then.
-Suddenly, I realized that I am used to improve this project day by day.
-So, you may encounter some bizzarre python or js code.
-Don't panic.
-I am on to improving this project.
+**IMPORTANT**: Please note that this project was initially intended as a fun experiment for me to become familiar with Django Channels.
+I began coding without any specific planning, but as time went on, I found myself continuously improving and enhancing this project.
+As a result, you may encounter some unusual Python or JavaScript code, as well as a seemingly pointless database design.
+However, I assure you that I am actively working on enhancing this project.
+Your feedback and suggestions are always welcome!